activeviam/mac/docs/setting_up/exporting.md

   epoch ids

 The first string argument of these methods is the name of the sub-directory the report should be stored in.
-Each method returns the `Path` in which the report can be found.
+Each method returns the `Path` of the exported report.

 ## Export Memory Reports through an MBean